Myth buster: Those that work around nuclear power do not glow green – they glow blue! (Just kidding!).

 Beautiful – but deadly – blue glow (i.e., Cherenkov radiation) of an operating or “critical” nuclear reactor seen under many feet of radiation shielding and thus life-protecting water.
 The light is given off because highly charged particles of matter (e.g., electrons) around the reactor are traveling faster than the speed of light in water (the speed of light in water is 75% of the speed of light in a vacuum).
 While the matter of the charged particle can exceed the speed of light in water, the charge must travel at the local speed of light.
 This causes the charge on the particle to lag behind the matter of the particle with the consequence that photons in the blue to an ultraviolet region are emitted.
 Think of this as a photonic boom similar to the sonic boom of a jet traveling faster than sound in the air!

-Those that operate commercial nuclear reactors must hold an active federal “Reactor Operator” (RO) license, and those that supervise operation must hold an active federal “Senior Reactor Operator” (SRO) license.
+Those that operate commercial nuclear reactors must hold an active federal “Reactor Operator” (RO) license, and those that supervise operations must hold an active federal “Senior Reactor Operator” (SRO) license.
 The journey to obtaining these licenses typically takes around 10 years, beginning with qualifying as an auxiliary plant operator.
 This includes memorizing how the power station works and learning to monitor and operate plant equipment properly hands-on.

-Then starts the journey to maintain this licensee, which entails returning to classroom and simulator training/evaluation for one week every five weeks!
-While the initial 1.5 years long, the arduous process ensures that newly licensed operators are safe to the public and themselves.
-They will continue to learn and mature, asymptotically approaching perfection, as they spend time operating the actual reactor and returning to classroom and simulator training/evaluation every five weeks over their careers.
+Then starts the journey to maintain this licensee, which entails returning to the classroom and simulator training/evaluation for one week every five weeks!
+The initial 1.5 years long arduous training ensured that newly licensed operators were safe to the public and themselves.
+However, they will continue to learn and mature, asymptotically approaching perfection, as they spend time operating the actual reactor and returning to classroom and simulator training/evaluation every five weeks over their careers.